whid72/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+When the function reaches for the name value.
+The name value isn't declared within the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+They both were a three for me.
+The number is the same for me.
+I wouldn't change anything.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is a const variable within a function.
+Const is a global variable declaration;however, the variable is declared within a function.
+With that being said, newRoll is a local scoped variable for the function "personalDice".
+It can only be accessed within the variable unless it's returned.

 ### Task 3 - Stretch Goals